OdegardXD/RemoveTempFiles/README.md

 # RemoveTempFiles
-RemoveTempFiles - Made by Øde
+RemoveTempFiles - Made by OdegardXD

 RemoveTempFiles is a simple batch script that removes all files inside Temp, %Temp% and prefetch to delete some unnecessary files.
 Most programs leave temporary files in there and some programs dont delete the files they put in there when they are done.